KilledByAPixel/LittleJS/README.md

 ### Physics

-- Kinematic physics object update
 - 2D physics engine with collision handling for axis aligned boxes
-- Very fast collision handling for tile maps
+- Very fast collision handling and raycasting for tile maps

 ### Flexability

 - Designed to work with all modern web bowsers and mobile devices
 - Compatible with TypeScript and includes [an example TS project](https://killedbyapixel.github.io/LittleJS/examples/typescript)
 - For size coding competitions like [js13kGames](https://js13kgames.com/), starter project builds to a 7KB zip file
-- Build to a Windows executable with [Electron](https://www.electronjs.org/) for distribution on platforms like Steam
+- Builds to a Windows executable with [Electron](https://www.electronjs.org/) for distribution on platforms like Steam
 - Open Source with the [MIT license](https://github.com/KilledByAPixel/LittleJS/blob/main/LICENSE) so it can be used for anything you want

 ### Extra Systems